CraigAT1181/curator/README.md

 Thanks for your interest in Curator.

 This web application allows users to explore museum exhibits or artworks, and store them for the duration of their session.
-Each particular object can be clicked on to see further detaild information, and a button click allows them to save the piece in their own collection, or remove it again.

 ## Important Links

-Visit the hosted site: [ADD LINK HERE!]
+Visit the hosted site: https://lp-curator.netlify.app/

 ## Instructions